Charte-dot/Rock-Paper-Scissors-Lizard-Spock/README.md

 ## Features I would like to implement in the future.
 - I would like to implement a timer to time the game, adding another level of difficulty to the game.
-- I would like to add another level to the game, givig the user another option to choose from.
+- I would like to add another level to the game, giving the user another option to choose from.
 - I would like to add sound effects to the game.
 - I would have like to have added a high score board with name entry to keep track of high scores.